-For some reason, Google Photos doesn’t have a desktop client.
+For some reason, Google Photos doesn’t have a desktop client but you can use PWA for most Google services.
 To only way to access Google Photos on a computer is by going to the website.
 I’m not sure about Google’s reasoning behind this, but it is how it is.
 So, if you’re already using Google Drive for work, it makes sense to throw the images into the mix, as well.

 There are some other perks of using Google Drive, which, to be fair, aren’t that big and won’t be a deciding factor of your choice.
 But we’re trying to give Google Drive as many points as possible, and since you’re already using it, why not take full advantage.
 For example, you can rename photos, something you can’t do in Google Photos.
 Once again, this is especially useful if we’re talking about work-related images, as it’s easier to find a particular image just by searching its name.